elastic/connectors/docs/DEVELOPING.md

 ##### `data_source`

 Dropdown to determine the Confluence platform type: `Confluence Cloud` or `Confluence Server`.
-Default value is `Confluence Cloud`.
+Default value is `Confluence Server`.

 ##### `username`